Impact of Absorption due to Zero-Field Splitting on Loss in Dielectrics: A Case Study in Sapphire: Discussion

 The power dependence can be addressed by having a $P$-dependent broadening~\cite{gao_physics_2008,hunklinger_ultrasonic_1976} in Eq.~(\ref{eq:lorentzian}):

 where $P_c$ is the critical power.
 On resonance, the loss decreases at higher powers, typically referred to as saturation.
 Off resonance, the loss {\it increases} at higher powers.
-Experimentally, saturation at high power is typically interpreted as evidence for TLSs (e.g., in Ref.~\onlinecite{crowley_disentangling_2023}).
-Since we argue that the proposed ZFS absorption contributes as an off-resonance mechanism, the absence of power saturation would seemingly exclude these paramagnetic impurities as the relevant TLSs.
-We note, however, that {\it all} TLS models suffer from this problem.
+Experimentally, saturation at high power is typically interpreted as evidence for TLSs, which would at face value exclude these paramagnetic impurities as relevant TLSs.
 Characterization of TLSs has always revealed the presence of an ensemble of centers resonating at different frequencies.
-This indicates that loss at a given frequency should be dominated by {\it off-resonance} contributions---which do not exhibit power saturation.
-As argued further below, we therefore suggest that the assumption that power saturation indicates the presence of TLSs should be re-examined.
+This suggests that loss at a given frequency could be dominated by {\it off-resonance} contributions---which do not exhibit power saturation.
+As discussed below, it may be worth re-examining whether power saturation is sufficient evidence of resonant TLSs.

 Identifying the microscopic origin of TLSs has been an outstanding issue for many years~\cite{muller_towards_2019}.
 TLSs are often associated with sharp resonances, a notion that arises from observations of avoided crossings resulting from coupling to individual TLSs in frequency-sweep experiments~\cite{martinis_decoherence_2005,simmonds_decoherence_2004,oh_elimination_2006}.
 However, such experiments do not quantify the loss associated with an individual TLS\@.
-As shown in Fig.~\ref{fig:loss_tan}, when considered as an {\it ensemble}, the TLSs arising from ZFS states of paramagnetic impurities can lead to significant loss at frequencies well away from the actual resonance, and we suggest that the dominant detrimental effect on qubit coherence arises from this ensemble effect.
-Given the comparable magnitude of the estimated loss with experiments, these results call into question whether the power saturation observed in experiments is actually due to resonant TLSs.
-We suggest that other potential causes of power saturation should be re-evaluated.
-For example, there could be cavity effects~\cite{karmstrand_unconventional_2023}, or local heating of off-resonant TLSs~\cite{mittal_annealing_2024} could lead to an effective power saturation.
+As shown in Fig.~\ref{fig:loss_tan}, when considered as an ensemble, the TLSs arising from ZFS states of paramagnetic impurities can lead to significant loss at frequencies well away from the actual resonance.
+We suggest that this may be an important effect on qubit coherence.
+Given the comparable magnitude of the estimated loss with experiments, these results beg the question whether the power saturation observed in experiments is actually due to resonant TLSs.
+It is plausible that there is some mechanism that, in conjunction with off-resonant TLSs, explains the saturation.
+For example, there could be cavity effects~\cite{karmstrand_unconventional_2023}, or local heating of the off-resonant TLSs~\cite{mittal_annealing_2024} could lead to an effective power saturation.

 Finally, we comment more generally on the expected magnitude of absorption associated with magnetic dipole transitions.
 Such transitions are frequently discussed in the context of emission from rare-earth ions, in which electric dipole transitions are often forbidden or very weak~\cite{dodson_magnetic_2012}.
 Results reported for these transitions can provide information about the magnitude and trends of the matrix elements.
 Examination of those treatments also yields insight into the case when spin-orbit coupling is strong and spin is no longer a good quantum number.